-Some defenses an attorney can use to defend you include but are not limited to:
+Some defenses a Georgia Criminal Lawyer can use to defend you include but are not limited to:

 - A reasonable person would not have though the material was obscene: The definition of obscenity has changed over time, and it is important to make sure the right standard is being used to judge the content.